tanzeemmahib/mental_health_journal_app/README.md

 ## 💡 Why I Built This

 Mental health is important — and journaling can really help.
 I built this as a personal project to help people reflect on their emotions while learning front-end web development and Firebase integration.
 This project also strengthens my skills in UI design, API integration, and full-stack development.

+## Who am I?

+I am a highschool student within the TDSB, interested in developing my skills, as I grow through out the moments.
+I want to build and be able to experience the beauty of our current technology, so if there are any bugs please send me an email @ tanzeemmahib@gmail.com
+*v*